weiwenwu12/starter-hugo-research-group/content/authors/毛海洋/_index.md

 #  - Visitors
 ---

-Zirong Li is a graduate student of MICIS group at the Sun-Yat-Sen University.
+Haiyang Mao is a graduate student of MICIS group at the Sun-Yat-Sen University.
 His research interests include artificial intelligence, CT image reconstruction and Image Denosing.